talendgi/Glue-jobs/readme.md

 **1. sc = SparkContext()**

-**What it is:** The entry point to the underlying Apache Spark engine.
+ The entry point to the underlying Apache Spark engine.

 **Usage:** It establishes the connection to the Spark cluster (the executor nodes).
 Without this, Spark cannot run any computations.
 In AWS Glue, this initializes the distributed computing environment.

 **2. glueContext = GlueContext(sc)**

-**What it is:** The AWS Glue wrapper around the standard SparkContext.
+The AWS Glue wrapper around the standard SparkContext.

 **Usage:** Standard Spark doesn't know how to talk to AWS services (like the Glue Data Catalog, S3, or Glue JDBC Connections).
 GlueContext bridges this gap.
 It allows you to use Glue-specific features like DynamicFrames (glueContext.create_dynamic_frame...).